 As an undergraduate Bea Serrano did a lot of soul searching.
 "I grew up often lacking the fundamentals of a secure and stable childhood.
 My mother died when I was very young.
 I attribute my success to the advocates in the public service arena who inspired hope within me and alleviated my burdens, ultimately changing the course of my life."
 Public service is at her core.

-Bea graduated with a Bachelor of Arts in Criminal Justice from the University of Illinois at Chicago, where she had the opportunity, under the Criminal Justice Department, to engage in research on how immigrant battered women seek help following domestic abuse.
+Bea graduated with a Bachelor of Liberal Arts, majoring in Criminal Justice from the University of Illinois at Chicago, where she had the opportunity, under the Criminal Justice Department, to engage in research on how immigrant battered women seek help following domestic abuse.
 She pursued paralegal studies and later joined a firm as a Pro Bono Coordinator and Chair of the firm's Pro Bono Legal Clinic sponsored through the Chicago Volunteer Legal Services Foundation (CVLS).
 Focusing on pro bono cases with volunteer attorneys and student interns in her community, earned her the CVLS Distinguished Service Award in 2005 and led to her appointment as a Board of Directors Member by the organization.
 Bea's public service also had her volunteering with the National Immigrant Justice Center on U-VISA, VAWA and asylum cases, and at Deborah's Place Shelter for Women in Chicago.
-In 2010, Bea was awarded the Chicago Bar Association's Liberty Bell Award, for non-lawyer's exemplary community service, for her work on an international child-abduction case at the Hague Convention.
+In 2010, Bea was awarded the Chicago Bar Association's Liberty Bell Award, for non-lawyer's exemplary community service, for her work on an international child-abduction case through the Hague Convention.